 The Civil Aviation Act 1990 establishes the framework for civil aviation safety, security and economic regulation in New Zealand and ensures that New Zealand obligations under international civil aviation agreements are implemented.

 The Airport Authorities Act 1966 gives a range of functions and powers to airport authorities to establish and operate airports.

 Reason for legislative review

-The Ministry received 31 submissions in response to the release of the Civil Aviation Act 1990 and Airport Authorities Act 1966 consultation document [PDF, 3.7 MB].
+- Read the Civil Aviation Act 1990 and Airport Authorities Act 1966 consultation document [PDF, 3.7 MB]

 If you have any questions or require more information, please email email@example.com.